oracle/tribuo/docs/Architecture.md

 possible to remove the three kinds of stored provenance separately: trainer provenance, data provenance, instance provenance.
 Also the SHA-256 hash of the full provenance object can be inserted into the object as a tracking mechanism, we intend that the user stores the hash as a key for the original provenance JSON in an external storage mechanism.
+Alternatively `@Config` fields can be marked `redact=True` which will prevent those values from being stored in the provenance or any configuration.

 ### Feature Hashing